 Make sure to read the tips below the recipe to get the most out of this insanely delicious raw vegan chocolate cheesecake recipe.

-- 2 squares of your favourite raw vegan chocolate
+- 2 squares raw vegan chocolate (your favourite flavour)

 - Add the pitted dates and process until the dates are finely chopped and the mixture starts to clump.